How to Test for Mold in Your Home

 Where to Look for Signs of Mold in Your Home

-In many cases, mold’s location can provide clues as to its cause.
+In many cases, the location of the mold can provide clues as to its cause.
 For example, mold on a window sill may be an indication that the window is not sealed properly, leading to leaks.
-The following are some of the most common spots for mold to grow undetected and are thus smart locations to test for mold:
+There are several common spots for mold to grow undetected, offering a starting location for homeowners to test for mold.

 • Behind the refrigerator